Makai HR Hawaii Business Owner Spotlight: Holu Hou Energy

 From consulting to system design and financing to complete installation and construction management, we provide full-service pv+energy* storage solutions for commercial, industrial and multi-family residential buildings plus a proprietary micro-grid energy sharing solution for multi-unit dwellings.
 We call this: behind-the-meter smart micro-grids solutions.”

 *Photovoltaics is a process that converts light into electricity using semiconducting materials that exhibit the photovoltaic effect.

 Q. Any recent or upcoming exciting developments in your business?

 A. “Yes!
 We have recently broken into the residential market.
 Holu Hou is known for our work with commercial and multi-family units but this is new.
-We want to share that our solar battery chemistry has the safest chemistry commercially available..
-Our solar batteries are safe for residential homes and we are actively bringing residential customers on board now.”
+We want to share that our solar battery chemistry has no combustible capability– unlike Samsung phones and Tesla batteries.
+Our solar batteries are safe for residential homes.
+We are actively bringing residential customers on board now.”

 Q. What is your business objective?

 A. “Our objective is to be a part of “filling up the rest of the roofs” because in order to reach our energy goals, all the roofs need solar.
 We are relentlessly trying to drive down our costs and break down the barriers to getting solar onto all roofs.”

 Q. What is your educational and work background?